aclank/audionook/README.md

 - Select file (`audionook_dev.tar` was generated in the `./docker` folder from the make command)

-- Build the image (sometimes I have to build the prod image twice because it'll fail with: `Unexpected token < blabla`)
+- Build the image<br/>- sometimes I have to build the prod image twice because it'll fail with: `Unexpected token '&lt;', "[&lt;!DOCTYPE "... is not valid JSON`

 - In Portainer -> Stacks -> Add stack -> copy/ paste `docker-compose-dev.yml`

 - \+ Add an environment variable * 3 `SECRET_KEY`, `WIKI_USER_AGENT`, `ENVIRON_LOGLEVEL`

-- For the dev stack to work you need to mount many extra things in the yaml file: <br/> Code here is possibly out of date.
+- For the dev stack to work you need to mount many extra things in the yaml file: <br/>- Code here is possibly out of date.
 Refer to: [docker-compose-dev.yml](https://github.com/aclank/audionook/blob/main/docker/docker-compose-dev.yml)

 ```yaml
 version: '3'